Seasonal and sweet.

 - Grate the fresh ginger

-The flavor is perfect.
-Definitely add the lemon juice at the end.
+The flavor of this simple spring rhubarb jam is perfect.
+Be sure not to skip adding the lemon juice at the end.
 It heightens the flavor of the other ingredients.

 To test if the compote is done, do the “back of the spoon” test.
 Take your stirring spoon and dip it in the compote.
 Then drag your fingertip or another utensil (since it’s hot) down the center.
 If the line holds, the compote is thickened.

-The strawberry rhubarb compote will keep in the refrigerator for at least two weeks, probably a little longer, and freezes well.
+The strawberry rhubarb compote will keep in the refrigerator for at least two weeks, probably a little longer, thanks to its high acid and sugar content.
+These act as natural preservatives.
 Slather it on top of toast, biscuits, or generously spoon it atop plain cheesecake.

 Strawberry Rhubarb Compote With Fresh Ginger